 The traditional way of measuring changes in residential rental levels is to compare median rents over time by constructing a median chain index.
-This is done by selecting a specified time period as the base and setting the median rent in this period equal to a number, normally 100, as used in this paper.
+This is done by selecting a specified time period as the base and setting the median rent in this period equal to a number (often 1 or 100 or 1,000).
 The median rent in the second and subsequent time periods is then calculated as a percentage change on the base period and the index is adjusted accordingly.

-Data on private sector rents is available from the Ministry of Housing (Tenancy Bond Centre) in spreadsheet format.
-The median rent for any data set can be easily calculated.
+Data on median rents is available from the Ministry of Housing (Tenancy Bond Centre).
 The main disadvantage of using median rents is the constant quality change problem.
 That is, the type of property being transacted in one period may not be a representative sample of the total population of rental properties.
 This problem can arise from seasonal effects, such as tertiary students renting lower quality accommodation at the start of the academic year.
 Problems can also arise if properties being added to the rental housing stock are better quality than the average of properties within the existing rental pool.
 Similarly, upgrading the existing rental housing rather than simply maintaining it can lead to non-constant quality bias.
-Because the population of North Shore City was expanding at 2-3% per year and there was a substantial amount of new housing being built each year from 1992-1998, it is very likely that the constant quality problem is a real issue in this study.
+Because the population of North Shore City was expanding at 2-3% per year and there was a substantial amount of new housing being built each year from 1992-1998 then it is very likely that the constant quality problem is a real issue in this study.